daimh/daimon/README.md

 bin/dm-linux monitors storage usage, CPU load percentage, internal temperature, drive SMART attributes, file changes, directory permissions, LSI raid and Areca raid.
 It also supports custom commands to be flexible.

-bin/dm-ups supports two APC ups models.
+bin/dm-ups supports two APC UPS models.
 Feel free to add new models and send me a pull request.

 We has been using daimon to monitor UPS status, Linux, and even LSI raid card in Windows with ssh for a decade.